evergreen-ci/parsley/README.md

    ```

    Note that all log output is piped to a file named `logkeeperapp.log`.
 You can
-   use `tail -f logkeeperapp.log` to view the log output
+   use `tail -f logkeeperapp.log` to view the log output.

 ### GraphQL Type Generation